 Puerto Rican Rice – (Arroz con Gandules) – There’s nothing more quintessentially Puerto Rican than Arroz con gandules, also known as Puerto Rican Rice.
 We are making Arroz con gandules (Puerto Rican Rice) with pork and fried baby bananas (guineos ninos).

 Arroz con gandules (Puerto Rican Rice) is part of the Puerto Rican national dish.
 If there’s a party in Puerto Rico, Arroz con gandules will be there.
-Most families have a little way they prepare this recipe, but here’s the version courtesy of Nelson Soler.
+Most families have a different way of preparing this recipe, but here’s the version courtesy of Nelson Soler.

 What are Gandules?